Clive Whitehead: Life and career

 Whitehead was born in Northfield, Birmingham.
 He played for Bordesley Green Boys and Northfield Juniors during his youth and had a trial with Wolverhampton Wanderers in 1971.
-In March 1973 he joined Bristol City and turned professional with the club five months later.
-He scored the winning goal to help the club to achieve promotion from the Second Division in 1975–76.
+In March 1973, he joined Bristol City and became a professional with the club five months later.
+He scored the winning goal to help the club achieve promotion from the Second Division in 1975–76.
 Whitehead was transferred to West Bromwich Albion in November 1981, for a fee of £100,000, and made his debut for his new club away at Tottenham Hotspur in a First Division match.
 During the 1985–86 season he was loaned to Albion's local rivals Wolverhampton Wanderers.
 He joined Portsmouth on a free transfer in July 1987 and remained with the club until another free transfer to Exeter City in July 1989.
 A move to Yeovil Town followed in October 1990, with Whitehead taking up the role of player-manager, but he was dismissed from the position in April 1991.
-He then worked as an academy coach and scout at his former club Bristol City and flirted with the idea of becoming the clubs first ever Community Officer, and later as a football agent and referee's assessor.
+He then worked as an academy coach and scout at his former club Bristol City.
+He flirted with the idea of becoming the clubs first ever Community Officer, and later as a football agent and referee's assessor.

 Whitehead's older brother Alan also played professional football.